 Half-and-half nails — generally half pink and half white —

-Yellow and thick nails with a slowed growth rate — lung disease, severe thyroid disease, diabetes, psoriasis or a fungal infection.
+Yellow and thick nails with a slowed growth rate — lung disease, severe thyroid disease, diabetes, psoriasis or fungal infection.

 Pale nail beds — aongestive heart failure, liver diseases or malnutrition.

-Yellow hue of the skin with yellow-tinged nails evident more distally —
+A yellow hue of the skin with yellow-tinged nails evident more distally —

-Rippled or pitted nail surface with ice pick-like depressions — early sign of psoriasis or inflammatory arthritis.
+Rippled or pitted nail surface with ice pick-like depressions — an early sign of psoriasis or inflammatory arthritis.

-Dry, brittle cracked or split nails — thyroid disease, natural aging process or overexposure to water and chemical solvents such as household cleaning solutions.
-If combined with a yellowish hue, its more likely due to a fungal infection.
+Dry, brittle, cracked or split nails — thyroid disease, natural aging process or overexposure to water and chemical solvents such as household cleaning solutions.
+If combined with a yellowish hue, it’s more likely due to a fungal infection.

 Puffy or inflamed nail fold (paronychia) — connective tissue disorder like lupus, or any other infection.